Lawyer and U.S. Army Retired

 Ms. Stock has testified before Congress numerous times on issues relating to immigration, citizenship, and national security law.
 Most recently, on June 23, 2021, she testified before the Senate Judiciary Committee’s Subcommittee on Immigration, Citizenship, and Border Safety on the topic of “Honoring Veterans and Military Families: An Examination of Immigration & Citizenship Policies for U.S. Military Service Members, Veterans, and their Families.”
 Her testimony included a discussion of the immigration legal issues relating to Afghanistan.

-Ms. Stock earned her undergraduate degree from Harvard-Radcliffe and holds a Juris Doctor from Harvard Law School, a Master’s in Public Administration from Harvard Kennedy School, and a Master’s in Strategic Studies from the Army War College.
+Ms. Stock earned her undergraduate degree from Harvard-Radcliffe and holds a J.D. from Harvard Law School, an M.A. in Public Administration from Harvard Kennedy School, and an M.A. in Strategic Studies from the Army War College.
 Ms. Stock is admitted to practice law in the state of Alaska, the U.S. District Court for the District of Alaska, and the U.S. Ninth Circuit Court of Appeals.
 She has also served as a member of the American Bar Association’s Commission on Immigration and the Council on Foreign Relations Independent Task Force on U.S. Immigration Policy.
-She authored the book “Immigration Law & the Military,” published by the American Immigration Lawyers Association, and now in its second edition.
+She authored the book “Immigration Law & the Military,” published by the American Immigration Lawyers Association.